erikngigi/install-guide-archlinux/README.md

 3. I use my laptop for technical work, so the order,the type and the size of partitions matter for my use case.

-4. I am just a speed enthusiast, like High Performance Computing and why not try to learn by doing it!
+4. I am just a speed enthusiast, I like High Performance Computing and why not try to learn by doing it!

 The __MAIN__ reason of installing vanilla linux(`Archlinux`) are: